mim/mim.github.io/t/cisc3620/lectures/05b-parametric.md

 ## Plan: Parametric lines and triangles

+  * Parametric equation for a line
+  * Parametric line metaphors
+  * Exercises with parametric lines
+  * Parametric equation for a triangle
+  * Equation of a triangle from three points
+  * Color interpolation
+  * Exercises with color interpolation in Three.js

 ## Smooth and Flat Shading

 ![](http://www.ece.northwestern.edu/local-apps/matlabhelp/techdoc/visualize/chlighta.gif)

-  * There is special software for the graphics card for computing the color of a "fragment" (such as a triangle).
-    * This software is called the _shader_
+  * There is special software for the graphics card for computing the color of a "fragment" (such as a triangle) called the _shader_
-  * Modern OpenGL allows you to write code for the shader
-    * Fortunately, the Three.js software writes these shaders for us.
   * When shading a fragment where the vertices are different colors, the shader has two choices:
     * _flat_ shading: only one color is used, the color of one of the vertices.
 All the pixels get the same color.
     * _smooth_ shading: interpolate the color between vertices.

-### Smooth and Flat Shading

-  * Note that only triangles are reliable for smooth shading
-  * quads (four-sided facets) can be broken into triangles in different ways
-    * leading to ambiguity in smooth shading
-    * which is another reason why Three.js uses triangles for all its geometry

 ## Parametric Equation for a Line